 Friday Harbor is the seat of San Juan County and the county's only incorporated town.
 Its population in 2010 was 2,260 residents living on 1.01 square miles (685 acres) of land on central San Juan Island's east shoreline.
 The town sits on a sheltered body of water which was named Friday Harbor after a Hawaiian sheepherder who went by the name Friday.
-Town founder Edward Warbass (1825-1906), a territorial legislator who spearheaded the creation of San Juan County, claimed 160 acres of government land there in the early 1870s to be developed as the official county seat, but the town of Friday Harbor did not grow significantly until the 1890s.
+Town founder Edward Warbass (1825-1906), who spearheaded the creation of San Juan County, claimed 160 acres of government land there in the early 1870s to be developed as the official county seat, but the town of Friday Harbor did not grow significantly until the 1890s.
 Fishing, farming, agriculture, lime quarrying, and shipbuilding were the cornerstones of its early economy, which is today based on tourism, real estate, and construction.
 With its strong sense of community and heritage, Friday Harbor has preserved many of its older homes and buildings.
 The San Juan County Historical Museum archives and displays photos, artifacts, and oral histories of early residents.
 Friday Harbor can be reached by water and air only, but the transportation routes remain some of the most scenic in the United States, drawing visitors from around the world.

 Geologically the San Juan Islands are mountain-tops exposed some 13,000 years ago following the last Ice Age.
 In the ancient past, water levels have risen and fallen; the present shoreline is considered to be roughly 5,000 years old.